-When a program is linked, any active attributes without a binding specified through BindAttribLocation will automatically be bound to vertex attributes by the GL.
+When a program is linked, any active attributes without a binding specified either through BindAttribLocation or explicitly set within the shader text will automatically be bound to vertex attributes by the GL.
 Such bindings can be queried using the command GetAttribLocation.
-LinkProgram will fail if the assigned binding of an active attribute variable would cause the GL to reference a non-existent generic attribute (one greater than or equal to MAX_VERTEX_ATTRIBS).
-LinkProgram will fail if the attribute bindings assigned by BindAttribLocation do not leave not enough space to assign a location for an active matrix attribute, which requires multiple contiguous generic attributes.
+LinkProgram will fail if the assigned binding of an active attribute variable would cause the GL to reference a nonexistent generic attribute (one greater than or equal to the value of MAX\VERTEX\-ATTRIBS).
+LinkProgram will fail if the attribute bindings assigned by BindAttribLocation do not leave not enough space to assign a location for an active matrix attribute or an active attribute array, both of which require multiple contiguous generic attributes.
+If an active attribute has a binding explicitly set within the shader text and a different binding assigned by BindAttribLocation, the assignment in the shader text is used.